- Boudoir Photography Defined

 Photo by Dmitry Belyaev via iStock

-Hands can get in the way of most boudoir photography, but that's only because photographers haven't studied them enough.
+Hands can get in the way of most boudoir or naked photography, but that's only because photographers haven't studied them enough.

 Hands can convey a playfulness, or a sensualness, that most other body parts can't.